 Loan/ Funding the Purchase:

-NRIs may avail loan facility from lenders; however there are some things to be kept in mind.
+NRIs may avail of loan facilities from lenders; however, there are some things to be kept in mind.

 1) Indian Passport of Person of India Origin (PIO) Card or Overseas Citizen of India (OCI) Card